TonyGravagno/MVBASIC-plus-plus/README.md

 - Look at the additional data provided by Richard.
 - Verify all keywords and operators.
 - Look for more detail on NPP styling which might improve syntactic parsing for MVBASIC.
+- Consider creating a full language XML file rather than relying on the limitations of the UDL editor.
 - Move this ReadMe detail to wiki pages.
 - Create a single wiki page to describe all available UDLs with a screenshot.
 - Write notes on direct interfaces with MV to eliminate copying code out, modifying, then copying back into MV for compilation and testing.